alan-turing-institute/ModMon/docs/installation.md

 ## Install ModMon

-Navigate to the `monitor` directory and then run:
+Navigate to the `ModMon` directory and then run:
 ```bash
 > pip install .
 ```